 Lastly, we won’t really go into under garments like socks and underwear, but it helps to have an extra pair of each for so that you can travel with a certain degree of comfort and margin of safety.

 This brings us then to shoes.
 Packing an extra pair of shoes (more or less formal) depending on what you are wearing on the plane will afford you flexibility when dressing up for your business meetings.

 Generally, an additional pair of shoes in a different color or at least largely different tone should also be packed.
 It is best to make sure that both pairs of shoes go with both suits so that you can wear them interchangeably.

 How To Pack Your Luggage for a Business Trip

 Courtesy of www.parisiangentleman.co.uk

 If you have a piece of luggage that is near the limits of most airlines’ dimension rules fitting all of this into a bag along with your toiletries shouldn’t be too hard.
 The main problem is wanting to have your clothes ready to be worn once you arrive, which means avoiding wrinkles, creases and scuffing.
-Two big problems for most are wrinkled ties and creased suits.
+Two main concerns when packing for a business trip are arriving with wrinkled ties and creased suits.

 In order to keep your ties fresh and ready to wear it is best to keep them in your luggage for as little time as possible.
 This means unpacking them as soon as you arrive if possible.
 Otherwise for the travel time you want them not to be to crushed or wrinkled.
 One way to do this is to roll your ties into coils and find a place for them to go without too much pressure on them and they should do fine.